Curriculum & Development

-The Ellensburg School District will be implementing a late-start model Monday mornings during the 2016 - 2017 school year to enable teachers to meet collaboratively in Professional Learning Communities (PLCs).
-This will replace the current PLC Tuesdays and the early release Fridays that were in place during the past year.
-(Please note that as part of this schedule change, busses will run an hour later on late-start Monday’s).
+The Ellensburg School District implemented a late-start model Monday mornings during the 2016-2017 school year to enable teachers to meet collaboratively in Professional Learning Communities (PLCs).
+This replaced the PLC Tuesdays and the early release Fridays that were in place during the past year.
+(Please note that as part of this schedule change, busses will run an hour later on late-start Mondays).

 When teachers meet, they are working together to create a better learning experience for students and improve student learning.
 They study student achievement data and examine learning standards to consider how the materials they are using align to those standards.
 They discuss effective teaching strategies and plan to meet the needs of all students, including those performing above or below grade level.
 Learn More.